 - COM 113 Speech Communication.
 Interpersonal and group communications.
 Basic communication theory and practice.
 Short speeches are prepared and delivered.
 Fall, Winter. - COM 123 Business and Professional Speech.
 Designed to apply communication theory to the solving of business or professional interpersonal problems.
 Stresses theory systems adapted to organizational structure, interviewing and conference techniques as well as public speaking in professional settings.
-Winter. - COM 133 Manual Communication.
+Fall, Winter. - COM 133 Manual Communication.
 Expressive and receptive fingerspelling and signing in modified manual English.
 Fall. - COM 141 Theatre Production.
 Lab only.
 Fall, Winter. - COM 142 Theatre Production.
 Theory and laboratory sessions of directing and acting techniques including actual on stage work in an MCC Theatre production.
 May require 75 hours of work.
 On Demand. - COM 151 Stagecraft.
 Lab only.
 Fall, Winter. - COM 152 Stagecraft.
 Theory and practice of scenery, property, and costume construction, stage lighting, scene painting, and make-up.
-Includes actual work related to an MCC Theatre production, requiring up to 75 hours of work.
-On Demand. - COM 161 Yearbook Workshop.
-Actual production of school yearbook.
-Prerequisite: permission of instructor.
-Winter. - COM 241 Theatre Production.
-Lab only.
-Fall, Winter. - COM 251 Stagecraft.
-Lab only.
-Fall, Winter. - COM 261 Yearbook Workshop.
-Actual production of school yearbook.
-Prerequisite: permission of instructor and sophomore standing or above.
-Winter. - COM 323 Christian Communication.
+Includes work related to an MCC production, requiring up to 75 hours of work.
+On Demand. - COM 323 Christian Communication.
 Pulpit, classroom, and group methods of communicating the gospel.
 Preacher's relationship to elders and other groups within the congregation.
 Attention to materials, methods of preparation, and sermon construction according to types of sermons.
 Prerequisite: COM 113.
-Alternate years, Winter 1985.

-- COM 333 Principles of Teaching.
+Alternate years, Winter 1985. - COM 333 Principles of Teaching.
 A study of the principles and methods of teaching.
 Designed to help Bible Class teachers of all age groups improve their instructional skills.
 Same as EDR 333.
-Winter. - COM 372 Oral Interpretation of Biblical Literature.
+Fall. - Oral Interpretation of Biblical Literature.
 Develops an awareness of Biblical literary types and techniques of effective oral reading.
-Special attention to analysis and understanding of the material.
 Same as BIB 3372.
-Alternate years, Winter 1984.
+Alternate years, Winter 1985.